Text-to-SQL Data Synthesis Pipeline

 example_data/Text2SQLPipeline/pipeline_refine.jsonl

-Includes database ID, natural language question, and standard SQL answer, suitable for quick testing and demos.
+Contains database IDs, natural language questions, and standard SQL answers, suitable for quick testing and demonstration.

-These input data can be stored in designated files (such as json
+Input data can be stored in specified files (e.g., json

 , jsonl

 object.
-The example loads a default data path, but you can modify the path to load custom data and cache as needed:
+The example loads default paths; in practice, you may customize paths to load your own data and cache locations:

 self.storage = FileStorage(